Nixon, TX

 682 people

-As of 2023, 21% of Nixon, TX residents (497 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 21% of Nixon, TX residents (497 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Nixon, TX was 23.5%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Nixon, TX compared to that of it's neighboring and parent geographies.